Sales strategies that can help you easily reach your goals.

-Cross-selling is one of the easiest ways to build your book of business because you’re selling to your existing clients.
+Cross-selling is one of the most cost-effective, smart, and easy ways to build your book of business.
+Why?
+Because you’re selling to your existing clients.

-A client needs assessment (CNA) is a series of questions that help you identify potential gaps.
-Check out this video from Michael Sams of Sams/Hockaday & Associate, Inc. to see how he leveraged a CNA:
+Check out this video from Michael Sams of Sams/Hockaday & Associate, Inc. to see how he leverages a CNA:

 Cross-Sell Report in AgencyBloc

-- They have life insurance with you but don’t have health insurance
+- Life insurance with you but not health insurance, and vice versa

-- They are a group health insurance client but don’t have add-ons like dental and vision
+- A group health insurance policy but don’t have add-ons like dental and vision

-- They have life insurance with you but don’t have any annuities
+- Life insurance with you but no annuities

-- They have life insurance with you but don’t have short-term disability coverage
+- Life insurance with you but no short-term disability coverage

 - Don’t have access to coverage through work